descostesn/RIntroProgBio/ifelse.md

 +}
 ```

 As you probably understood, you can keep adding conditions.
 You can add even one million conditions if you want to use one million different cells!
-But do not worry, bioinformaticians made some resources and databases for you to avoid coding everything that you learned in your book. **The aim of programming (with R) is to perform some complex tasks with a minimum number of code lines.** To formalize the code above, you can think about the structure:
+But do not worry, bioinformaticians made some resources and databases for you to avoid coding everything. **The aim of programming (with R) is to perform some complex tasks with a minimum number of code lines.** To formalize the code above, you can think about the structure:
-\newline

 	if(condition 1){
 		block of code 1